edwardlavender/fvcom.tbx/README.md

 ### Directory conventions

-`WeStCOMSExploreR` is step up to work with environmental arrays rather than the full FVCOM files.
+`fvcom.tbx` is step up to work with environmental arrays rather than the full FVCOM files.
 Hence, it is necessary to define a set of directories into which, for each FVCOM file, environmental arrays can be extracted and saved.
 The following directory names are recommended: